tonythomasndm/tonythomasndm/README.md

 ## 🌟 Leadership & Activities

-- **Convenor at Epoch 2024**: Organized Delhi's largest student-led hackathon.
+- **Convenor at Epoch 2024:** Organized Delhi's largest student-led hackathon focusing on Machine Learning.
-- **Design Head**: Led design initiatives for college clubs and programs.
+- **Design Head:** Led design initiatives for college clubs and programs.

 ---

-Feel free to modify and expand upon this template with more details about your projects, experiences, and achievements.
-You can create a new README.md file in your GitHub repository and paste this content into it.
-Markdown syntax is used to format the text and add headings, lists, links, and other elements.
+Feel free to customize and expand upon this template further with more details about your experiences, projects, and skills.
+This Markdown template provides a structured format that you can easily modify and use for your GitHub README file.
+Copy and paste this content into your README.md file in your GitHub repository, and then update it according to your preferences and specific information.
+Markdown syntax is used here for formatting, such as headings (`##`), bullet points (`-`), and links (`[text](link)`).
+You can preview how it will look on GitHub by viewing the rendered README.md file in your repository.